JeremyParson/the-table-app-mono-repo/README.md

 - Character creation needs more polishing
 - Campaign resources cannot be edited
 - Server does not parse list data properly
-- Typing the roll command in chat incorrectly crashes the app
 - Socket io updates are buggy between mobile and desktop
 - Certain resources should not be visible to players in session
 - GM should be able to see additional information